AndrewPiroli/WilbrandWeb-OSS/README.md

-## LetterBomb web service implementation
+## Wilbrand web service implementation (Open Source Edition)

-This is the LetterBomb Wii System Menu 4.3 exploit implementation running on https://letterbomb.andrewtech.net/.
+This is the Wilbrand Wii System Menu exploit implementation running on https://wilbrand.andrewtech.net/.
 Requires Python 3.7+, Flask, and Flask-Limiter.

 This does not include the HackMii Installer bundle.
 Those files would go in `bundle/`.

-### Differences from please.hackmii.com
+#### Differences

- * ~~No captcha: I don't find it necessary and choose to implement rate limiting and anti-abuse controls in my server software instead~~ Looks like there's no more captcha (for now)
+ This repo is shamelessly built off my Letterbomb fork that is running at https://letterbomb.andrewtech.net and so inherits that projects general ideas:

- * No Geo-IP detection: People *can* figure it out
+  * No captcha (Rate limiting in place of course)
- * Counter: Counts the number of unique LetterBombs performed based on the log file
+  * No Geo-IP
- * Reverse proxy fixup: Application is reverse proxy aware, beware this may be a security issues if not using one!
+  * Cool counter
- * ~~Currently working :)~~ Seems like they got it up again.
+  * Reverse proxy aware

 ### License

-GPL-2.0
+GPL-2.0 due to the inherited history of Letterbomb